Last week, while cleaning up around the garden, I (finally) cut down the dead flower-heads of some ornamental Alliums that had bloomed back in June.

 And presto, I had an interesting looking bouquet to decorate our outdoor space.
 I did this on the 2nd of July and here were are on the 16th, and this arrangement still looks pretty much the same.
 Well the Allium skeletons and the rose bush trimmings do, but the yarrow has dried up and could use replacing, but still, two weeks later and it still looks decent.

-Now I’m not expecting everyone to just happen to have some of these same plants at their disposal to create a bouquet of foraged flowers, but rather just suggesting that sometimes clippings from a garden that look like trash can be saved and made into something pretty.
+Now, I’m not expecting everyone to just happen to have some of these same plants at their disposal to create a bouquet of foraged flowers, but rather just suggesting that sometimes clippings from a garden that look like they’re destined for the compost heap can be saved and made into something pretty.

 Thank you for taking a look,